 I just installed Lawnchair app version 2 alpha.
 This is an app for customizing the android launcher.
 In version 1 app is having features like hiding app, changing app labels, app shortcuts and a very good Preference settings screen in which we can set preferences for UI and functions.
 However, a new beta version of the app comes with a lot of improvements in both UX as well as functionality.

-What is new in version 2 beta
+What is new in version 2 alpha

 - Preference for displaying Google search bar on Dock and App Drawer.